For a list of FAQs about the Library of America subscription program, see this page.

 - I'm a collector.
 Can I buy the whole series at once?

 - Yes.
-Save over 30% when you purchase the entire set at $25 per volume—including free shipping and handling anywhere in the U.S. To find out what’s in the current set and its total price, send an e-mail to firstname.lastname@example.org or call (212) 308-3360.
+Save 35% when you purchase the entire set at $25 per volume—including free shipping and handling anywhere in the U.S. You order the current complete set online at www.loa.org/complete.
+For more information or for non-U.S. orders, send an e-mail to firstname.lastname@example.org or call (212) 308-3360.

 - How do Gift Certificates work?

 Rather than issuing certificates for a set dollar amount, each LOA Gift Certificate sells for $25.95 and is redeemable for One Book.
 You may purchase as many as you wish to give.
 We send them via First Class Mail.